intelsdi-x/snap-plugin-collector-mysql/METRICS.md

 /intel/mysql/mysql_innodb_rows/inserted |counter| The number of rows inserted into InnoDB tables.
 /intel/mysql/mysql_innodb_rows/read |counter| The number of rows read from InnoDB tables.
 /intel/mysql/mysql_innodb_rows/updated |counter| The number of rows updated in InnoDB tables.
+/intel/mysql/mysql_locks/immediate |counter| The number of times that a request for a table lock could be granted immediately.
 /intel/mysql/mysql_locks/lock_deadlocks |counter| The number of deadlocks.
 /intel/mysql/mysql_locks/lock_row_lock_current_waits |derive| The number of row locks currently being waited for (innodb_row_lock_current_waits).
 /intel/mysql/mysql_locks/lock_timeouts |derive| The number of row locks currently being waited for (innodb_row_lock_current_waits).
+/intel/mysql/mysql_locks/waited |counter| The number of times that a request for a table lock could not be granted immediately and a wait was needed.
 /intel/mysql/mysql_log_position/master-bin |counter| The position of  the binary log file of the master.
 /intel/mysql/mysql_log_position/slave-exec |counter|  The position in the current master binary log file to which the SQL thread has read and executed, marking the start of the next transaction or event to be processed.
 /intel/mysql/mysql_log_position/slave-read |counter| The position in the current master binary log file up to which the I/O thread has read.